polyphony-chat/stimmgabel/README.md

 # stimmgabel

-polyproto reference test implementation used for verifying other implementations of the protocol.
+Command-line utility implementation of polyproto, used for verifying other implementations of the protocol.

+## Motivation

+Getting all aspects right when implementing a protocol can be difficult - especially when the protocol is new and does not have a lot of implementations to compare against.
+Stimmgabel (German for 'tuning fork') is a command-line utility to use as a verification tool for other implementations of polyproto.

+Since this is a binary and not a library, it is fairly straightforward to use in various programming languages, by calling the binary with the desired arguments.

+## Installation

+Download the latest release from the [releases page](https://github.com/polyphony-chat/stimmgabel/releases).
+Alternatively, using the Rust tool chain, you can clone this repository and build the binary yourself.

 ## Verifying a message

 polyproto does not dictate a specific format for messages.
-For this verification implementation, the following format is used:
+For this verification implementation, the following format is used, when passing a message to be verified:

 ```json
 {